 The story helps in decomplexing the UI and explaining the product.
-These videos not only aid in increasing the conversion rate but also help in improving product adoptions.
+SaaS explainer videos not only aid in increasing the conversion rate but also help in improving product adoptions.
 These videos can range from UI animations to 2D live-action videos.

 The ultimate goal for such videos is to accelerate sales.
 They help in nudging the lead to make the decision of the purchase.
-They are generally used to help in selling a product or service, or in amplifying its visibility at an event.
+Product demo videos are generally used to help in selling a product or service, or in amplifying its visibility at an event.

 Study: Basecamp’s video includes a lot of highly engaging motion graphic styles including object transformations, 2D character placements, and text in motion.
 The animation has only been done in two dimensions and is flat with no depth.

 The video quickly proceeds to highlight the problem that the user is facing and cleverly introduces the colors of Basecamp as it starts to solve the problem using this SaaS.
 The branding and color scheme are clear and the video will provide a high recall value for the viewers.